iifl-logo

 Swasti Vinayaka Synthetics Ltd Share Price Management Discussions

 The textiles and apparel industry in India has strengths across the entire value chain from fiber, yarn, fabric to apparel.
-The Indian textile and apparel industry is highly products of traditional handloom, handicrafts, wool, and silk products to the organized textile industry in India.
-The diversified organized textile industry in India is characterized by the use of capital-intensive technology for the mass production of textile products and includes spinning, weaving, processing, and apparel manufacturing.
+The Indian textile and apparel industry is highly diversified with a wide range of segments ranging from products of traditional handloom, handicrafts, wool, and silk products to the organized textile industry in India.
+The organized textile industry in India is characterized by the use of capital-intensive technology for the mass production of textile products and includes spinning, weaving, processing, and apparel manufacturing.

 The textile and apparel industry is one of the leading segments of the Indian economy and the largest source of foreign exchange earnings in India.

-The industry support by the government, the favourable Geo-political equations coupled with the resilience of Indian entrepreneurs will likely hold the Indian economy and the Textiles and Apparel sector in good stead.
+The industry support by the government, the favorable Geo-political equations coupled with the resilience of Indian entrepreneurs will likely hold the Indian economy and the Textiles and Apparel sector in good stead.

 III.
 SEGMENT-WISE OR PRODUCT-WISE PERFORMANCE